binary42/OpenDDS_SkeletonNodeCpp/README.md

   The code should be farely easy to read.
 Modification areas are highlights in CAppNodeImpl and CDataReaderListenerImpl.
 You should not need to modify the base classes nor the main.cpp.

+  The CDataReaderListenerImpl contains all message logic for stubbed conditions.
+The class allows you to use the DCPS architecture to it's fullest.

 # STILL UNDER CONSTRUCTION >>> USE AT YOUR OWN RISK